Goliath heron: Breeding

-Eggs are pale blue, averaging 72 by 54 mm and weighing around 108 g.
+The eggs are pale blue, averaging 72 by 54 mm and weighing around 108 g.
 The clutch size can range from 2 to 5 (usually 3 or 4).
 Incubation lasts 24 to 30 days.
 Although they can sometimes replace clutches, often only around 25% of eggs succeed in hatching due to various environmental conditions or predation.
 The young are fed by regurgitation in the nest and, after a few weeks, can bill jab and practice defensive postures against each other.
 At around five weeks they leave the nest completely.
 The parents continue to tend to them for variously 40 to 80 days.
 Around 62% of fledglings who successfully leave the nest survive to adulthood.
 Locally, the white-tailed eagle and the African fish eagle may be a predator in colonies.
 Despite their ponderous movements, Goliath herons can think quickly and often take flight before danger approaches.
 Also, due to its size and formidable bill, the full-grown Goliath heron may not have any regular predators.